What do I need to check out a book?

 If you lose a book entirely, you have the option of paying the standard $42 replacement charge or purchasing your own replacement copy, as long as it is the same edition and form (paperback, hardback, etc.) as the one you lost.
 If you choose this option, you must first speak with a Circulation staff member in order to receive the correct replacement criteria for the lost item.

-Late Reserve books accrue fines at a rate of 25-cents per hour.
+Late Reserve books accrue fines at a rate of 25-cents every 15 minutes.
 If you do not return a Reserve book, you will be charged the full replacement cost of the item as these items belong to the instructors, not the library.

 Can I renew my books online?